 Research Schools To Find Your Best Fit

-Do as much research on the university as you can to make sure that college is a right fit for you!
+Do as much research on the university as possible to ensure that college is the right fit for you!

-Research what schools you’d want to attend, take a look at their academics, location, and anything else that you’d be looking for when choosing a college to attend.
-You can organize the list you make based on your favorite schools you’d want to attend vs. the less interested.
+Research what schools you’d want to attend, and look at their academics, location, and anything else that you’d be looking for when choosing a college to attend.
+You can organize your list based on the favorite schools you want to participate in vs. the less interested ones.

-As you continue on with the recruiting process, you can adjust your list after speaking with the coaches that are recruiting you.
+As you continue the college football recruiting process, you can adjust your list after speaking with the coaches recruiting you.
 Be realistic with the schools you choose.
 Of course, it would be amazing to attend Alabama or Georgia.
-Unless you’re a 5 star recruit with top level talent, then you may want to start smaller.
+Unless you’re a 5-star recruit with top-level talent, you may want to start smaller.

-Of course, nothing is impossible, but I want you to be realistic in your approach to the recruiting process and find the right fit for you.
+Of course, nothing is impossible, but we want you to be realistic in your approach to the recruiting process and find the right fit for you.